GeoffWilliams/pe_rds_import_scripts/README.md

 Classification` tab, then click into the `PE Infrastructure` group and click the `Classes` tab.

-i.
-Change the value for `database_host` to reflect the new RDS host ii.
-Add a new parameter `jdbc_ssl_properties` and set the value to:
+1. Change the value for `database_host` to reflect the new RDS host
+2. Add a new parameter `jdbc_ssl_properties` and set the value to:
 ```
 ?ssl=true&sslfactory=org.postgresql.ssl.jdbc4.LibPQFactory&sslmode=verify-full&sslrootcert=/etc/puppetlabs/amazon_ca/rds-ssl-ca-cert.pem
 ```
-iii.
-Commit the changes
+3. Commit the changes

 ### Test
 Puppet should now be fully configured for the new database server.
 The first